-College is expensive, and unless you’re independently wealthy, you need to save money on college whenever you can.
+College is expensive, and unless you’re independently wealthy, you should look to save money on your college costs whenever you can.
 This is why the FAFSA, or Free Application for Federal Student Aid, is so important.

-Juniors: If you have a junior, you’re only one year away from applying for financial aid, and it’s helpful to start planning right away and understand what you’ll be doing a year from now.
+Juniors: If you have a high school junior, you’re only one year away from applying for financial aid, and it’s helpful to learn about the FAFSA and how it works.
+You should start planning right away and understand what you’ll be doing a year from now.

 1. Get an FSA ID.

 Students and parents need to get an FSA ID, which is required to access financial aid information from the U.S. Department of Education and electronically sign your FAFSA forms.
-There will be one for the student and another for one of the student’s parents.
-Your FSA ID is used to confirm your identity when accessing Department of Education online systems and signing documents with e-signature.
+There will be one FSA ID for the student and another for each parent whose financial information must be reported on your student’s FAFSA.
+Your FSA ID is used to confirm your identity when accessing Department of Education online systems and when signing documents with your e-signature.

-You can get your ID early, and sometimes it takes a couple of days, so start now.
-Once you have a parent FSA ID, you can use it for all your kids.
-And your student can use their student FSA ID for all four years of college.
+You can get your FSA ID early, and sometimes it takes a couple of days, so start now.
+Once you have a parent FSA ID, you can use it for all of your kids.
+Your student can use their student FSA ID for all four years of college.
 As always, keep your ID and login credentials safe, as they can be used to log in and access information at various federal student aid and loan websites.

 To create your FSA ID, visit the FSA ID page at the Federal Student Aid website.
 Look for